Another Car That You May Never Have Seen Before

 Images: Mathieu Bonnevie/Artcurial Motorcars

-Artcurial Motorcars’ forthcoming auction scheduled for the evening of 2nd July during Le Mans Classic has several very rare and unusual cars on offer.
-In an earlier article we had featured the Bianco S (https://magazine.derivaz-ives.com/have-you-ever-heard-of-the-bianco-s/), and this time it is the turn of this Tracta-Grégoire sports coupe from 1956.
+Artcurial Motorcars’ auction on the 2nd of July 2022 during Le Mans Classic had several very rare and unusual cars on offer.
+In an earlier article we had featured the Bianco S (https://magazine.derivaz-ives.com/have-you-ever-heard-of-the-bianco-s/), and this time we are re-running the story of this Tracta-Grégoire sports coupe from 1956.

 During the early 1950s, when the French automobile industry was struggling to come out of the destruction and deprivation of WWII, several innovative cars were unveiled, and some were even made.
 The Hotchkiss-Grégoire was one such front-wheel-drive wonder, which was unveiled in 1947 by engineer Jean Albert Grégoire, who was the pioneer in championing the use of FWD technology.
 The car was produced between 1950 and 1954 by the French car manufacturer Hotchkiss, but met with very modest success, with barely 247 Hotchkiss-Grégoires finding customers.